LyMarco/MusicKickstarter/iteration-03.review.md

  * From most to least important.
  * For each goal/task, explain why it was not met/completed.
    e.g. Did you change your mind, or did you just not get to it yet?

+ * (Goal) Clicking on a suggestion places it into the verse at currently pointer position

 ## Meeting Highlights